 \paragraph{Type~\ref{item:type_edge}.} As in the proof of the previous type, let $p_0,p_1\dots,p_h$ be the positions of $P_{\mu-1}$ sorted in ascending order and let $i$ and $j$ be the indices such that $a=p_i$ and $b=p_j$.
 It is guaranteed that the closest type~\ref{item:type_contiguous} or~\ref{item:type_large} block in $P_{\mu}$ after $p_i$ starts at most $c\log^*n$ sub-blocks after $p_i$.
-Since the length of each sub-block in this area is of length at most $(3/2)^\mu$, it must be that this position is at most $p_i+(3/2)^\mu c\log^*n<p_i+2(3/2)^\mu c\log^*n$.
+Since the length of each sub-block in this area is at most $(3/2)^\mu$, it must be that this position is at most $p_i+(3/2)^\mu c\log^*n<p_i+2(3/2)^\mu c\log^*n$.
 Therefore, by the induction hypothesis, the same blocks appear exactly the same also after $p_j$.
-The only dependent on blocks to the left $p_i$ is just if there are at most $2$ sub-blocks in the sequence of sub-blocks to the left of $p_i$ which are not of type~\ref{item:type_large} or type~\ref{item:type_contiguous}.
-However, due to similar arguments to the above the number of such sub-blocks also must be the same before $p_i$ and before $p_j$.
+The only dependency on blocks to the left $p_i$ is just if there are at most $2$ sub-blocks in the sequence of sub-blocks to the left of $p_i$ which are not of type~\ref{item:type_large} or type~\ref{item:type_contiguous}.
+However, due to similar arguments to the above, the number of such sub-blocks also must be the same to the left of $p_i$ and to the left of $p_j$.
 Therefore, $p_j=b$ must be also a position in $P_\mu$.

 \paragraph{Conclusion.} We proved that $a\in P_\mu\Rightarrow b\in P_\mu$, the proof of the opposite direction is exactly the same.
 Hence, we have that $a\in P_\mu\Leftrightarrow b\in P_\mu$. \end{proof}